 How can you travel to Dahab?
-The best way to get to Dahab is by way of the Taba International Airport, or one of the other nearby airports in the vicinity.
+The best way to get to Dahab is by air via Taba International Airport, or from one of the other nearby airports.

 There is no Dahab Airport, as this is a fairly small coastal community.
 Thus, Americans would travel to Europe, stop off at Frankfurt Germany, the most common airport for Middle East and African transfers, and then land in the vicinity.

-However, locals may not want to take a plane just to get to a nearby area they could just as soon drive.
-Therefore, buses connect Dahab with cities like Sharm el-Sheikh, and Cairo, and even Suez on a daily basis.
+Locals, as well as many tourists, may not want to pay for a flight just to get to a nearby area they could just as soon drive to.
+Fortunately, buses connect Dahab with cities like Sharm el-Sheikh, and Cairo, and even Suez on a daily basis.

 Tourists say that if you must take a taxi, then do just that and avoid “jeep transportation” since these are usually overzealous locales that are planning to overcharge you to the max.

 You can’t even trust some bus drivers in these parts, since they will often demand more money to take you to the border from the station.
 Whenever things get too silly, just start walking – it’ll be a good exercise and at a comfortable pace.

 Last but not least, you can rent bicycles as this is a great area to trek along and enjoy yourself.
 Travel to Dahab and enjoy both the “softer side” and the beachside the kids first fell in love with.

 For the ultimate Egypt travel experience, we recommend spending at least two or three days in Cairo before heading out to other parts of the country.
 There are lots of fabulous tourist attractions in Cairo, including the legendary Giza Pyramids and the Sphinx.